-Help them pursue their own interests by seeking books on the subject.
+Make sure YOU are reading frequently in front of your children.
+Help your students learn how to pursue their own interests by seeking books on the subject(s).
 Strongly encourage reading for pleasure, every day.
 Below reading level is fine for free reading—just read, read, read!

-Have them write about the history, science, people, events, and books they are reading and learning about rather than following an isolated, dry writing program.
-Have them write reviews of books, movies, plays, music, video games.
-Encourage journaling, writing letters to Grandma, pen pals, servicemen, thank you notes, etc.
+Have your middle school students write reviews of books, movies, plays, music, video games.
+Encourage journaling, writing letters to Grandma, pen-pals, servicemen, thank you notes, etc.

-Teach them to tell you about what they read, what they have heard and what they see.
-With practice, they become much better at clearly articulating and organizing their thoughts and remembering details—all of which will help them be ready for the more academic writing required in high school.
+Teach them to tell you about what they read, what they have heard, and what they see.
+With practice, they’ll become much better at clearly articulating and organizing their thoughts and remembering details.
+And it’s those things that will help prepare your middle schoolers for the more academic writing required in high school.

 Keyboarding is another acquired skill that pays great dividends, especially for many reluctant writers.
 Learning how to use a basic word processing program now will save time and effort later.

-Give them a leg up on geography studies by regularly incorporating them into your day.
-Look on a map/globe to see where your friends/relatives/missionaries live or are traveling, where an event you read or heard about is talking place, where Christians are persecuted, where there are current military struggles, etc.
+Give your students a leg up on more advanced geography studies by regularly incorporating them into your day.
+Look on a map/globe to see where your friends/relatives/missionaries live or are traveling.
+Pinpoint where an event you read or heard about is taking place.
+Look up and map out where Christians are persecuted, where there are current military struggles, etc.

 Middle schoolers can be very self-centered without much effort.
 Make sure they’re involved in serving others through ministry, family needs and even working with siblings.
 You don’t want to wait until high school to instill this value!